shironzi/learning-reactJS/README.md

 - **React Router:** Enables client-side routing
 - **React Query:** Handles asynchronous data fetching and caching
 - **CSS Modules or Styled Components:** Modularized styling for components

+## Contributing

+Contributions are always welcome!
+Please follow the `code of conduct` and `contributing guidelines` for this project.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.